Lifespan: 14xx to 6/29 of Kyōroku 3 (1530)

 In 1530, Kataharu deployed to Harima Province upon request of Bessho Nariharu to attack the Yorifuji clan, allies of the Uragami.
 However, in the midst of attacks on Yorifuji Castle (at the Battle of Yorifuji Castle), Kataharu died at the Gyokuren Temple in the Tōjō Valley.
 He may have been assassinated or killed himself.

-Early in 1532, Kataharu’s son, Yanagimoto Jinjirō, was killed at the Sanjō Castle in Kyōto by forces from Awa led by Miyoshi Motonaga.
-His retainer, Yamamura Masatsugu, submitted to Harumoto, and participated in the Kyōroku-Tenbun no ran and the Battle of Yamashina-Hongan Temple.
+On 1/22 of Kyōroku 5 (1532), perhaps owing to the young age of Kataharu’s son, Toramitsumaru, a member of the family named Yanagimoto Jinjirō served as Kataharu’s proxy but was killed at the Sanjō Castle in Kyōto by forces from Awa led by Miyoshi Motonaga.
+His retainer, Yamamura Masatsugu, submitted to Harumoto, and participated in the Kyōroku-Tenbun War and the Battle of Yamashina-Hongan Temple.